szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 ## The While Loop

 The `while` loop is similar to the `for` loop, but it will infinitely execute the code inside a loop until a certain specified condition is met.
 This is useful if you want a certain code block to run until a particular outcome is resolved.
-Let's look at an example:
+Try running the example in the code editor below:

 ```JavaScript
 var i = 0;